tdwg/bdq/tg2/_review/docs/supplement/index.md

 **Expected Response (Specification)** [normative]: A concise description of the logic of the test to clarify implementation.
 The Expected Response takes the form (for a VALIDATION) of: EXTERNAL_PREREQUISITES_NOT_MET if <condition>; INTERNAL_PREREQUESITES_NOT_MET if <condition>; COMPLIANT if <condition>; otherwise NOT_COMPLIANT.
 Example: EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:basisOfRecord is EMPTY; AMENDED the value of dwc:basisOfRecord if it could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED.

 **Data Quality Dimension** [normative]: A test will focus on one of the following scenarios based on the Data Quality Framework: "Completeness" (the extent to which data elements are present and sufficient); "Conformance" (conforms to a format, syntax, type, range, standard or to the own nature of the information element); "Consistency" (agreement among related information elements in the data); "Likeliness" (low probability that values are real); "Resolution" (is sufficient detail present in the value/s - a measure the granularity of the data).
 The [data quality dimension](https://github.com/tdwg/bdq/blob/master/tg2/vocabularies/data_quality_dimensions.csv) for this test.
 Example: "Conformance"

+**Term_Actions** [non-normative]: The last two components of the Title, useful in filtering Tests in CSV files.
+Example: "COUNTRYCODE_STANDARD"

 **Parameter(s)** [normative]: Parameters that modify the behaviour of the test, along with default values or links to source authorities.
 A parameter value exists only where there are a number of alternate options.
 For example, "bdq:sourceAuthority default = "GBIF Backbone Taxonomy"" is parameterised as it allows for regional taxonomic authorities whereas "bdq:sourceAuthority is "EPSG:" [https://epsg.io]"" is not parameterised as there is a single source authority.
 Example: bdq:defaultGeodeticDatum.